On dimension and regularity of bundle measures: Introduction

 A set $F \subset \R^{n}$ is called purely $k$-unrectifiable if $\mathcal{H}^{k}(F \cap E) = 0$ for every $k$-rectifiable $E$.
 We call a (scalar or vector) measure $\mu$ $k$-rectifiable if there exist a $k$-rectifiable set $E$ and a Borel function (scalar or vector) $f$ such that $\mu = f \mathcal{H}^{k}_{\mres E}$. \end{definition}

 For a vector space $V$ and a vector $u$ we denote $p_{V}, p_{u}$ orthogonal projections on $V$ and on $span\{u\}$ respectively.
 A symbol $\mathcal{D}(\R^{n})$ means for us the space of smooth functions with compact support.
 By the spectrum of a tempered Radon measure we understand the support of its distributional Fourier transform.
+We denote it by $spec(\cdot)$.